-Weak Bs (blue) have those same gaps in our personal space BUT without any doors, so the openings indiscriminately let in useful, neutral or damaging experiences.
+BLUE – no Bs : we have those same gaps in our personal space BUT without any doors, so the openings indiscriminately let in useful, neutral or damaging info & experiences.
 EXP: We’re available to absorb :

 WHICH makes it easy for others to get under our skin or stomp on us!

-They were over-controlling, sexually abusive, neglectful or attacking, using us as a substitute spouse or substitute parent (role reversal)…, while they disowned or tried to crush the Real us!
+Many of our parents were over-controlling, sexually abusive, neglectful or attacking, using us as a substitute spouse or substitute parent (role reversal)…, while they disowned or tried to crush the Real us!

 Whether totally oblivious, OR too involved in our lives in wrong ways, never leaving us alone — it was extremely hard for us to define who we are.

-This kind of empathy is unhealthy, preventing the children from having their own separate thoughts & emotions, AND from getting the comfort, understanding & help they need to develop normally.
+This kind of empathy is engulfing & strangling, which prevents the children from having their own separate thoughts & emotions, AND from getting the comfort, understanding & help they need to develop normally.
 It stifles personal growth & independence, insuring that outsiders are excluded from having meaningful relationships with anyone within the family.

-The Victim’s slogan is “poor me!”, yet we perpetuate it by staying with emotionally unavailable Persecutors & Rescuers, trying to get the love & attention we desperately need but don’t feel we deserve.
+The Victim’s slogan is “Poor me!”, yet we perpetuate it by staying with emotionally unavailable Persecutors OR co-dep Rescuers, trying to get the love & attention we desperately need but don’t feel we deserve.